killermann/ipm/content/news/brand-new-site-for-a-brand-new-decade.md

 tags:
    - TMI
 ---
-I created this site in 2011 not knowing what I was doing, or what to expect.
+I created [the IPM site](/about/) in 2011 not knowing what I was doing, or what to expect.
 Hundreds of millions of downloads, shares, and resources distributed later, as we're about to embark on a new decade, I figured it was time to recreate this site.
 Bonus: now I _kinda_ know what I'm doing.

 Let's start with some context.